UWOrbital/OBC-firmware/README.md

 make clean # Delete any previous build files make # Build the .out file.
 It should appear in the build directory.
 ```
 If you get a main() already defined error, go remove the file hal/source/sys_main.c.

 More information can be found on [this Notion page.](https://www.notion.so/uworbital/OBC-Firmware-Development-Workflow-ab037261ce6c45189ea5ca8486b02c6b)

 ### Flashing and Debugging
-1. Build the binary for the RM46.
-The binary can the be found at `build/OBC-firmware.out`
-2. Open UniFlash and flash the binary onto the microcontroller

 Information about flashing the device and debugging can be found on [this Notion page.](https://www.notion.so/uworbital/OBC-Firmware-Development-Workflow-ab037261ce6c45189ea5ca8486b02c6b)

 ## Contributing